Donkey Kong Country: Music

 "Aquatic Ambience", the music that plays in the underwater levels, took five weeks to compose.
 Wise was inspired by a recent breakup, which made him feel as if he was drowning.
-He considers the track his favourite and the game's biggest technological accomplishment in regards to the audio.
-The boss theme was inspired by the Nine Inch Nails song "March of the Pigs" (1994), and K. Rool's theme was influenced by sea shanties, barrel organ music, and the work of Iron Maiden.
+He considers the track his favourite and the game's biggest technological accomplishment in terms of sound.
+The boss theme was inspired by the Nine Inch Nails song "March of the Pigs" (1994), and K. Rool's theme was influenced by sea shanties, barrel organ music, and Iron Maiden.
 For the title screen theme, Wise remixed Nintendo's original Donkey Kong theme to demonstrate Donkey Kong's evolution.
 Wise said his primary focus was to make the most of the SPC700, and he input the music by hand to save memory.
 He noted the process was easier than composing for the NES due to the larger number of sound channels.

 Eveline Novakovic contributed seven tracks, including the world map theme, as her first SNES project.
 Novakovic was inexperienced with the SNES hardware and Wise helped teach her as they worked together.
 She attempted to provide the levels a sense of purpose and drew inspiration from film composers like Alan Silvestri and Klaus Doldinger.
 Funky Kong's theme was originally written by Robin Beanland.
-According to Beanland, the track was intended for an internal progress video about another Rare game, Killer Instinct (1994), before Nintendo decided to use it in a Donkey Kong Country promotional trailer.
-Beanland said Tim Stamper liked it and wanted to include it in the game, so Wise adopted it.
+According to Beanland, the track was intended for a Killer Instinct progress video, before Nintendo decided to use it in a Donkey Kong Country promotional trailer.
+Beanland said Tim Stamper liked it, so Wise adopted it.